PBF Energy Inc. (NYSE:PBF) Receives Consensus Recommendation of “Hold” from Brokerages

-Shares of PBF Energy Inc. (NYSE:PBF) have been given an average recommendation of “Hold” by the thirteen research firms that are presently covering the firm, Marketbeat reports.
-Five investment analysts have rated the stock with a sell recommendation, seven have assigned a hold recommendation and one has issued a buy recommendation on the company.
-The average 12 month price objective among brokers that have covered the stock in the last year is $11.40.
+PBF Energy Inc. (NYSE:PBF) has received an average recommendation of “Hold” from the thirteen brokerages that are presently covering the company, Marketbeat.com reports.
+Five research analysts have rated the stock with a sell rating, seven have assigned a hold rating and one has issued a buy rating on the company.
+The average 12 month price target among analysts that have updated their coverage on the stock in the last year is $11.40.

-Several research analysts recently issued reports on the company.
-Wells Fargo & Company downgraded PBF Energy from an “equal weight” rating to an “underweight” rating and cut their price objective for the stock from $10.50 to $8.00 in a research report on Thursday, August 12th.
-Credit Suisse Group downgraded PBF Energy from a “neutral” rating to an “underperform” rating and cut their price objective for the stock from $17.00 to $9.00 in a research report on Tuesday, July 27th.
-Morgan Stanley assumed coverage on PBF Energy in a research report on Tuesday, September 7th.
-They set an “equal weight” rating and a $12.00 price objective for the company.
-Wolfe Research downgraded PBF Energy from a “peer perform” rating to an “underperform” rating and set a $10.00 price objective for the company. in a research report on Wednesday, July 14th.
-Finally, Piper Sandler lowered their target price on shares of PBF Energy from $16.00 to $13.00 and set a “neutral” rating for the company in a research note on Friday, July 23rd.
+Several equities analysts have recently weighed in on PBF shares.
+Barclays lowered their price target on PBF Energy from $13.00 to $12.00 and set an “underweight” rating on the stock in a report on Tuesday, July 13th.
+Wolfe Research cut PBF Energy from a “peer perform” rating to an “underperform” rating and set a $10.00 target price on the stock. in a report on Wednesday, July 14th.
+Piper Sandler decreased their target price on PBF Energy from $16.00 to $13.00 and set a “neutral” rating on the stock in a report on Friday, July 23rd.
 They noted that the move was a valuation call.
+Wells Fargo & Company cut PBF Energy from an “equal weight” rating to an “underweight” rating and decreased their target price for the stock from $10.50 to $8.00 in a report on Thursday, August 12th.
+Finally, Credit Suisse Group cut PBF Energy from a “neutral” rating to an “underperform” rating and decreased their target price for the stock from $17.00 to $9.00 in a report on Tuesday, July 27th.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Citigroup Inc. grew its stake in shares of PBF Energy by 494.0% during the 1st quarter.
-Citigroup Inc. now owns 257,784 shares of the oil and gas company’s stock valued at $3,648,000 after buying an additional 214,389 shares during the period.
-Occudo Quantitative Strategies LP purchased a new stake in PBF Energy during the 1st quarter worth $336,000.
-Cubist Systematic Strategies LLC boosted its position in PBF Energy by 145.5% during the 1st quarter.
-Cubist Systematic Strategies LLC now owns 280,036 shares of the oil and gas company’s stock worth $3,963,000 after purchasing an additional 165,967 shares during the period.
-Principal Financial Group Inc. boosted its position in PBF Energy by 3.2% during the 1st quarter.
-Principal Financial Group Inc. now owns 969,923 shares of the oil and gas company’s stock worth $13,724,000 after purchasing an additional 29,784 shares during the period.
-Finally, State of Alaska Department of Revenue boosted its position in PBF Energy by 2.4% during the 2nd quarter.
-State of Alaska Department of Revenue now owns 66,532 shares of the oil and gas company’s stock worth $1,017,000 after purchasing an additional 1,580 shares during the period.
-68.47% of the stock is owned by institutional investors.
+Hedge funds have recently modified their holdings of the business.
+Citigroup Inc. increased its stake in PBF Energy by 494.0% in the 1st quarter.
+Citigroup Inc. now owns 257,784 shares of the oil and gas company’s stock worth $3,648,000 after buying an additional 214,389 shares in the last quarter.
+Bank of New York Mellon Corp grew its position in shares of PBF Energy by 12.2% during the second quarter.
+Bank of New York Mellon Corp now owns 3,998,804 shares of the oil and gas company’s stock valued at $61,181,000 after purchasing an additional 434,152 shares in the last quarter.
+Occudo Quantitative Strategies LP purchased a new position in shares of PBF Energy during the first quarter valued at about $336,000.
+Cubist Systematic Strategies LLC grew its position in shares of PBF Energy by 145.5% during the first quarter.
+Cubist Systematic Strategies LLC now owns 280,036 shares of the oil and gas company’s stock valued at $3,963,000 after purchasing an additional 165,967 shares in the last quarter.
+Finally, Principal Financial Group Inc. grew its position in shares of PBF Energy by 3.2% during the first quarter.
+Principal Financial Group Inc. now owns 969,923 shares of the oil and gas company’s stock valued at $13,724,000 after purchasing an additional 29,784 shares in the last quarter.
+Institutional investors and hedge funds own 68.47% of the company’s stock.

-PBF Energy (NYSE:PBF) last announced its quarterly earnings data on Thursday, July 29th.
-The oil and gas company reported ($1.26) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($1.03) by ($0.23).
-PBF Energy had a negative net margin of 3.70% and a negative return on equity of 59.77%.
-The business had revenue of $6.90 billion during the quarter, compared to analysts’ expectations of $6 billion.
-As a group, analysts anticipate that PBF Energy will post -5.15 earnings per share for the current year.

 PBF Energy Company Profile